Ryael/neon-shore/README.md

 4. Tags can be left blank and instead select the Region and Data center closest to you.
 5. After creation, click on the name to be brought to the dashboard for the database where you will be shown the URL and password.

-### Cloudinary API
+### Amazon AWS

-This project also uses the Cloudinary API in order to store its media assests online.
+This project also uses Amazon AWS in order to store its media assests online.
 To obtain your own API key, after creating an account and logging in, follow these steps:

-1. Select Programmable Media for image and video API.
-2. On your dashboard, you can copy your API Environment Variable.
+1. Create a new S3 bucket, and within it create a static directory and a media directory.
+2. From the dashboard, copy the bucket details into the `settings.py` file.
 3. Make sure to only copy the value, which is the string after the equals sign.
+4. Add these settings to the `env.py` file to link AWS.

+  - `os.environ["AWS_ACCESS_KEY_ID"] = 'your access key'`
+  - `os.environ["AWS_SECRET_ACCESS_KEY"] = 'your secret access key'`

 ### Heroku Deployment